 Keep in mind that you will most likely have to purchase an add-on for extreme sports coverage.

 Credit card travel insurance is generally limited to trip protection benefits.
-Things need to go wrong and either the travel provider or your existing insurance policy must deny the claim before the credit card benefits kick in.
+Things need to go wrong, and either the travel provider or your existing insurance policy must deny the claim before the credit card benefits kick in.

 For instance, on a $5,000 international trip for two adults, you can expect to pay between $200 and $300 for an add-on travel insurance.
-While you’ll hopefully never make a claim, spending a couple hundred dollars can be worth the tradeoff of saving thousands of dollars for unreimbursed travel expenses.
+While you’ll hopefully never make a claim, spending a couple of hundred dollars can be worth the tradeoff of saving thousands of dollars for unreimbursed travel expenses.

 While you can buy a barebones travel insurance plan with similar benefits, travel insurance can also cover:

 - Travel Delays and Baggage Delays

 Below are the two most valuable benefits of purchasing travel insurance.

 Emergency Medical and Transportation Reimbursement

 The Allianz OneTrip Prime Plan reimburses the following medical-related expenses: